This site contains affiliate links. We may earn a commission at no cost to you.

 Australia’s age verification uses three methods: government ID upload, facial scanning, and credit card checks.
 Each creates a permanent link between your real identity and the adult sites you visit.

 A VPN avoids all three methods entirely by giving you a non-Australian IP address.
 No verification prompt.
 No data collected.
 No record created.
+See our step-by-step guide to accessing blocked sites in Australia — two minutes of setup, no ID required.

 The Three Verification Methods